andreascorsoglio/andreascorsoglio.github.io/_pages/home.md

 <font size="3">

 <div style="text-align: justify;"> I'm a Ph.D. candidate in <a href="https://sie.engineering.arizona.edu/">Systems &amp; Industrial Engineering</a> at the <a href="https://www.arizona.edu/">University of Arizona</a>.
 I received my M.Sc. in <a href="https://www.polimi.it/en/international-prospective-students/laurea-magistrale-programmes-equivalent-to-master-of-science/programme-catalogue/space-engineering">Space Engineering</a> from <a href="https://www.polimi.it/en">Politecnico di Milano</a>.
-Throughout my studies I developed great interest in space systems engineering, space mission design and spacecraft guidance, navigation, and control.
-My research is currently mostly focused on reinforcement learning applications to spacecraft guidance navigation and control and vision-based simulation.</div>
+My background is in space systems engineering, space mission design and spacecraft guidance, navigation, and control.
+Currently, my research is focused on reinforcement learning applications to spacecraft guidance navigation and control and vision-based simulation.</div>

 <p><br></p>